 Water lettuce originated in Africa in the Nile River, but has spread across the world in aquatic gardens and ponds.
 If not contained, this plant can be very invasive outside of its native area and can kill native vegetation and fish by choking out sunlight and air exchange on the water’s surface.
 It can even clog irrigation or drainage systems.
 Growing water lettuce is prohibited in certain states and countries, so be sure to check your local guidelines before purchasing.

 Water lettuce needs full to partial sun exposure.
-Afternoon shade will help protect water lettuce from intense heat.
-Water lettuce grown in nurseries is often raised in lower light conditions, so give new plants time to adjust by placing them in low lighting, slowly increasing exposure to more sunlight as the plants become established.
+Afternoon shade will help protect it from intense heat.
+Water lettuce grown in nurseries is often raised in lower light conditions, so give new plants time to adjust by placing them in low lighting and slowly increasing exposure to more sunlight as the plants become established.

-Plants that receive too much sunlight may have yellowing leaves.
-By contrast, plants that receive less-than-ideal sun exposure may have darker green leaves than is typical.
+Too much sunlight may cause yellowing leaves.
+By contrast, plants that receive less-than-ideal sun exposure may have leaves darker green than is typical.

 The roots of this plant are free-floating, so soil is not necessary for healthy growth.

 Water conditions are an extremely important part of growing water lettuce, as it is an aquatic, floating plant.
 Soft to moderately hard water is best.
 Water lettuce is sensitive to water minerals and can handle no more than 2.5 ppt of salt.
 It cannot tolerate lime.

 Similar to considering soil pH for potted or garden plants, you should also consider the pH of water for the health of water lettuce.
 This plant prefers pH levels that are neutral or slightly alkaline.
 Aim for a water pH of 6.5 to 7.